EXPERIENCE THE OLD WOODEN TOWN AND ARCTIC ARCHIPELAGO

 Phone: +358 44 439 3232

 Welcome to enjoy cultural services provided by the Town of Raahe.
 Our mission is to produce quality moments of boldness that uplift the spirits of both residents and visitors.
-Enjoy the Music Weeks in the spring, Pekanpäivät in the summer, the Night of the Arts, Book Fair and Oivaviikot in the autumn and other events that we organise around the year.
+Enjoy the Music Weeks in the spring, Pekanpäivät local history event in the summer, the Night of the Arts and Book Fair in the autumn and other events that we organise around the year.

 You can find us at the heart of the town near the idyllic Old Raahe.
 Our culture specialists are ready to produce unforgettable experiences for you in various forms of art, whether you come to a concert, film or art exhibition.